Predictions and algorithmic statistics for infinite sequence: Prediction on Martin-L o f random sequences

 \end{theorem}

-Note the dichotomy: the values $d_P(x)$ for prefixes $x$ of $\omega$ either are bounded or converge to infinity (as the length of $x$ goes to infinity).
+Note that there is a dichotomy: the values $d(x\cnd P)$ for prefixes $x$ of $\omega$ either are bounded or converge to infinity (as the length of $x$ goes to infinity).
 We can define randomness deficiency for infinite sequence $\omega$ as

 it is finite if and only if $\omega$ is random with respect to $P$.